cerber-os/MegaLeaf/MLF_Proto_Lib/README.md

 # MegaLeaf protocol library

 This C++ library provides easy to use interface for interacting with MegaLeaf Controller over USB CDC protocol.
-Bindings exists for both C and Python libraries.
+Bindings exists for both C and Python.

 # Building